nirnejak/nextjs-typescript-starter/README.md

 - Tailwind CSS - for styling
 - Framer Motion - for animations
+- Akar Icons - library for rounded icons
+- use-sound - for using sounds
 - React Query - for data fetching and caching
-- use-sound - for using sound effects
-- Akar Icons - library for rounded icons

 ## Available Scripts